 The Inter-American Commission on Human Rights (IACHR) filed an application before the Inter-Amercian Court of Human Rights against Paraguay for violation of the right to freedom of expression and judicial guarantees of Paraguayan journalist Aldo Zuccolillo Moscarda, according to a press release published on Monday.

-The application is related to a case that started in 1998 in Paraguay, when politician Juan Carlos Galaverna filed a lawsuit against Aldo Zuccolillo Moscarda, who was the editor-in-chief of the newspaper ABC Color, for libel, defamation, and slander.
-In 2001, the court found Aldo Zuccolillo guilty and sentenced him to the payment of a fine, to which he appealed.
-The Appeals court changed the sentence in 2002 and sentenced Zuccolillo to a heavier fine.
+The application is related to a case that started in 1998, when politician Juan Carlos Galaverna filed a lawsuit against Aldo Zuccolillo Moscarda, then editor-in-chief of the newspaper ABC Color, for libel, defamation, and slander.
+In 2001, the court found Aldo Zuccolillo guilty and ordered him to pay a fine, which he appealed.
+The appeals court in 2002 actually imposed a heavier fine.
 Three years later, Paraguay’s supreme court ruled that Aldo Zuccolillo had to pay an additional fine for harming Juan Carlos Galaverna’s honor.

 However, a Merits Report conducted by the IACHR found that the reporting contested by Galaverna concerned allegations of corruption by a senator, which is an issue of public interest.
 Therefore, Aldo Zuccolillo didn’t commit a criminal offense because the criticism he made was protected and considered one of the fundamental elements of a democratic society.